jrief/django-formset/docs/source/single-form.rst

 --------------------------

 Working with a native Django Form, presumably is the most frequent use case.
 Here we add an instantiation of that form to the rendering context.
-Then that form is rendered using the special template tag ``render_form``.
+Then that form instance is rendered using the special template tag ``render_form``.
 The template responsible for rendering shall be written as:

 .. code-block:: django